vinisadev/dotfiles/README.md

 ## 🔒 Security

-If you discover any security-related issues, please email [your-email@example.com] instead of using the issue tracker.
+If you discover any security-related issues, please email vinfehring@gmail.com instead of using the issue tracker.

 ## 📝 Notes

-- This script is specifically designed for Arch Linux and may not work on other distributions
+- These scripts are specifically designed for Arch Linux
-- Some manual configuration may still be required after running the script
+- Some manual configuration may still be required after running the scripts
-- Always check the script for updates before running it on a new system
+- Always check the scripts for updates before running them on a new system
-- Consider creating a backup or snapshot before running the script
+- Consider creating a backup or snapshot before running any scripts